vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 # Is there such a thing as a perfect build system?
 (Part I)
 (thoughts in progress...)

-> Be sure to read the [epilog](#epilog); I found out I did not
-> RTFM enough on the Meson docs and issues.
-Still my rant has some merit

 An elegant build framework that I have used in the past is [`waf.io`](^1) and it worked well for our use cases.
-We wrote build tasks in `Python` using features of the language as needed, while sticking to a few conventions required by *waf.io*, and ended up with code that builds code that in my opinion was readable and maintainable for any one coming in contact with it many moons later.
+We wrote build tasks using `Python` by implementing steps required by *waf.io*, and ended up with code that builds code that in my opinion was readable and maintainable for any one coming in contact with it many moons later.

 However, *waf.io* has this design quirk of having to commit itself into version control post install.
 Ironically, this feature is what made me choose it for a complex build pipeline in my last startup.
 Developers could simply checkout the monorepo and start building without having to install any additional tools other than the standard compiler tool chain.

 Before I go any further, let me confess: the title is a clickbait.
 There is no such thing as a perfect build system.
 I have not found one yet that